Enterprise software development - mobile application, web, and backend

 You must be aware that technologies and customer expectations change from year to year, so you need to be prepared for any eventuality.
 However, this does not mean using the latest technologies in every possible case, especially when it comes to simple solutions.
 In most cases, this is very risky.

-Back-end development is the heart of the application.
+Back-end development is the heart of the application, as without it, simply it would not operate.
 Thus, it is important to choose the right technology that will allow you to achieve your goals.
 Here are some types of back-end development languages:

 Java is the most popular language used to create a server-side.
 It has great performance, is easy to code and the mobile app segment still holds Java.
 Thanks to the rich programming API you can use Spring Framework to really quickly prepare your project structure and develop your application.
 You can also use Hibernate to manage your persistence layer.
 That is why Java is often used for enterprise mobile application development.